gatecrasher777/ytcog/README.md

 ## Features

-* Simple, Efficient, Powerful and Fast.
+* Simple, efficient, powerful and fast.
 * No Google developer key required.
 * To get the most from ytcog, all you need is an active age-verified YouTube account.
 * The innertube api is what the YouTube website itself uses to efficiently deliver  search, channel and video information (json only).